Ben White (footballer): 2019–20 season: Loan to Leeds United

 On 1 July 2019, White signed for Championship club Leeds United on loan until the end of the season.
-On the same day, White signed a new one-year contract extension at Brighton.
+White signed a new one-year contract extension at Brighton on the same day.
 He was given the number 5 shirt ahead of the 2019–20 season, and made his debut on 4 August in Leeds' opening day 3–1 victory against Bristol City.

-On 4 September 2019, after impressive performances during the month of August, White won the Championship PFA Player of the Month award for August 2019.
+On 4 September 2019, after impressive performances during August, White won the Championship PFA Player of the Month award for August 2019.
 In November 2019, it was reported that White was being scouted by Premier League club Liverpool, with Brighton head coach Graham Potter advising that White wouldn't be recalled from Leeds and that his future would be at Brighton at the end of his loan spell.

 On 23 December 2019, after continuing his form, White won the Championship Best Young Player award, as voted by Sky Sports readers.
 White was watched by England manager Gareth Southgate in January 2020, with Southgate also scouting White's team-mate Kalvin Phillips.

 White played in all 46 league games (and all 49 overall) as Leeds were promoted to the Premier League as league champions.
 He scored his only goal for Leeds in the last game of his loan spell in a 4–0 victory against Charlton Athletic, which was ultimately voted Goal of the Month for July 2020.
 Following the conclusion of his loan, White won the Leeds Young Player of the season award and the Yorkshire Evening Post award for Player of the season for 2019–20.

 On 8 September 2020, White was named in the PFA Team of the Year for the 2019–20 Championship.